aksharc2/Towards-High-Quality-Battery-Life-for-Autonomous-Mobile-Robot-Fleets/README.md

 **MINLP** is a simple MINLP model for the proposed approach, which persorms task allocation considering the battery degradation cost.

 **TCM** is the proposed greedy algorithm.

+**NOTE:** If the experiment setup in the .csv files already have a solution, then the program will skip those experiments.
+To rerun the experiment change the respecive columns of the .csv file to 0 (deleting the respective column will cause the program to find the solution of all experimental setups in the file).